Alana Stevenson, dog behaviorist, cat behaviorist, dog trainer, and author, with tabby cat and blue nose pit bull from animal shelter

 – Training Your Dog the Humane Way (New World Library, 2011; Italian edition by DeAgostini, 2014)

-Alana was invited to serve on the Cat Friendly Practice Advisory Council for the American Association of Feline Practitioners, offering behavioral expertise to support low-stress handling and feline welfare practices.
+Alana was invited to serve on the Cat Friendly Practice Advisory Council for the American Association of Feline Practitioners, contributing her knowledge on feline behavior modification and humane, low-stress cat handling.

 Professional Affiliations